 - If your domain reputation is lower than IP reputation, you should pay attention to email engagement and find out which part of your content is with low, bad deliverability in Google.

-Feedback loop – Shows the volume of spam rate.
-You should keep spam rate below 0.5% to avoid Mailigen account suspension.
+This tool shows the volume of spam rate.
+You should keep spam rate below 0.5% to avoid suspension of your Mailigen account.

 Example of campaign sending group that is enrolled in Google FBL where one sender got 0.7% spam rate for all his send-outs (last 7 days).